-Key indicator 5: Increased participation on in competitive sport Percentage of total allocation: 7.5% Intent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
-What has changed?: Sustainability and suggested next steps: Allow children the opportunity to perform competitively in any upcoming competitions(external) - develop team skills and 'fair play'.
-PE lead to look at which sports are being taught in each class and keep up to date with related competitions and festivals.
-Increased participation.
+Key indicator 5: Increased participation on in competitive sport Percentage of total allocatior 7.03% ntent Implementation Impact Your school focus should be clear what you want the pupils to know and be able to do and about what they need to learn and to consolidate through practice: Make sure your actions to achieve are linked to your intentions: Funding allocated: Evidence of impact: what do pupils now know and what can they now do?
+What has changed?
+Sustainability and suggested next steps: Allow children the opportunity to perform competitively in any upcoming competitions(external) - develop team skills and 'fair play'.
+Participate in competitions and festivals: PE lead to look at which sports are being taught in each class and keep up to date with related competitions and festivals.
+Transport: £1,040.00 Increased participation.
 Providing new and exciting opportunities for children including those that are less active.
-Pupils have developed: Good teamwork - being supportive with each other - offering advice and encouragement Understanding of rules Resilience procedures in place.
-Only a few competitions were entered this year.
-This needs to be a target for the next Regular football matches and tournaments Provide coaching and book transport for competitions and tournaments.
-10 x £100 = £1000.00 + £180 Increased participation of children in matches and tournaments.
-Improved skills and performance.
-More children joining out of school teams.
+Pupils have developed: Good teamwork - being supportive with each other - offering advice and encouragement Understanding of rules Resilience Regular football matches and tournaments Provide coaching and book transport for competitions and tournaments. transport costs.
 Children committed to the school football team - regularly attending training sessions and matches.
 To ensure that more children have the opportunity to be part of the school team - widen training sessions.
-Cross Curricular Orienteering - develop orienteering skills and build Lots of opportunities for children Increased levels of fitness by all All classes have CCO up fitness and stamina levels. to engage in physical activity within the school grounds. £5/6./5.00 children.
-Providing a range of activities to target children who aren't as interested in PE.
-All children have developed: Map reading skills Able to locate key check points Complete the course within a given time Speed of completion Ability to traverse over rough terrain timetabled and children are encouraged to carry out orienteering which focuses on different aspects of the curriculum.
-Make sure that new staff are properly introduced to CCO and that it is built into 2022-23 timetables
+Cross Curricular Orienteering - develop orienteering skills and build created by: Physical Active Created by: Lots of opportunities for children to engage in physical activity within the school grounds. £500.00 children.
+Providing a range of All classes have CCO timetabled and children are encouraged to carry out

+up fitness and stamina levels. aren't as interested in PE. orienteering which focuses on

+All children have developed: different aspects of the

+Map reading skills curriculum.

+Able to locate key check

+points Make sure that new staff are

+Complete the course properly introduced to CCO

+within a given time and that it is built into 2023-24

+Speed of completion timetables

+Ability to traverse over

+rough terrain

 Signed off by

-Head Teacher: Miss J. Jones
+Head Teacher: Míss J. Jones

-Date: 10 th July 2022
+Date: 10 th July 2023

-Subject Leader: Mr C. Sayers
+Subject Leader: Rachel Butler

-Date: 9 th July 2022
+Date: 9 th July 2023

-Governor: Mrs Bramley
+Governor: Mrs J. Cartwright

-Date: 10 th July 2022
+Date: 11 th July 2023